 One important factor in running any successful business of any size is to keep control of the money flowing out of the door.
 This is particularly true for small businesses with little help from investors.
 In today’s economy, small business owners know first hand the importance of cutting costs within their business to ensure growth of the company.
-The goal is the stretch their dollars as far as possible to keep the bottom line as high as possible.
+The goal is to stretch every dollar as far as possible to keep the bottom line as high as possible.

 Below are some suggestions to help you cut down on business expenses and increase the bottom line.